TimRudy/uart-verilog/README.md

   1. Allowed detection time of the `1` has double requirement: must be half way into the nominal sample period or `>= 8` clock ticks (see `sample_count` at red marker); and has had continuous hold time of `>= 4` ticks (see `in_sample` at red marker).

   2. The stop bit signal doesn't have a defined length.
 That's because the start bit `0` following the stop bit `1` - "space" following "mark" - **defines** the start of a next frame.
-The code has to be able to respond to the drop to `0` (`!in_sample`) from multiple locations, and this may lie within any of the 3 states: `STOP_BIT`, `READY` or `IDLE`.
+The code has to be able to respond to the drop to `0` ("`!in_sample`") from multiple locations, and this may lie within any of the 3 states: `STOP_BIT`, `READY` or `IDLE`.

   3. Raising the "`done`" signal plus "`out`" signal - or alternatively an "`err`" signal - then sustaining the signal is the purpose of the `READY` state.
-But this timed functionality is actually decoupled from the state somewhat; that's because of the overlap of handling the start bit while simultaneously signaling (see line [`282`](https://github.com/TimRudy/uart-verilog/blob/a805332/Uart8Receiver.v#L282-L289) - observe the use of a second counter).
+But this timed functionality is actually decoupled from the state somewhat; that's because of the overlap of handling the start bit while simultaneously signaling (see line [`282`](https://github.com/TimRudy/uart-verilog/blob/4a25276/Uart8Receiver.v#L282-L289) for this - observe the use of a second counter).

 - The reader can explore the meaning of splitting `in_current_hold_reg` from `in_prior_hold_reg`